 The Gallery restaurant at the Cavendish Hotel in Baslow holds three AA rosettes.
 So far I’ve only ever had afternoon tea at the Cavendish but that was a sublime experience.
 Everything was top notch and the service wonderful.

 It is years since I visited Stones in Matlock but from what I hear on the foodie grape vine, it is every bit as good as I remember.

 The Dovecote restaurant at Morley Hayes continues to get rave reviews.
 I’ve only been here once, for a champagne breakfast years ago but would imagine it’s a safe bet for a lovely meal.

 Fischer’s at Baslow Hall, Rafters at Riverside House in Ashford in the Water, the Samuel Fox Country Inn and Lighthouse are all listed in the Michelin Guide.
-The Factory Kitchen Ilkeston is also one to watch and I’m also keen to try The George in Alstonefield near Ashbourne.

 In terms of pop-up restaurants, I really rate Aqua Garden Kitchen.
 The Tasting Club in Brailsford is creating a real buzz on social media.

 A cosy, very traditional Italian restaurant.
 Perfectly cooked, authentic Italian food.